 Planning on riding the Around the Mountains Trail?
 Contact us for help in planning your itinerary and booking your trip.

-"Earnie" has been plying it's trade on Lake Wakatipu since 1912 and today it is the only passenger carrying steam boat left operating in the Southern Hemisphere.
-It must be the clear deep fresh water of Lake Wakatipu that has kept her so young for so long.
-The trip from downtown Queenstown to Walter Peak station is a fabulous 45 minute cruise down Lake Wakatipu in the direction of Glenorchy.
+"Earnie" has been plying it's trade on Lake Wakatipu since 1912, and today it is the only passenger-carrying steam boat left operating in the Southern Hemisphere.
+It must be the clear, deep, fresh water of Lake Wakatipu that has kept her so young for so long.